Programmed cell death: Evolutionary origin of mitochondrial apoptosis

 The occurrence of programmed cell death in protists is possible, but it remains controversial.
 Some categorize death in those organisms as unregulated apoptosis-like cell death.

 Biologists had long suspected that mitochondria originated from bacteria that had been incorporated as endosymbionts ("living together inside") of larger eukaryotic cells.
 It was Lynn Margulis who from 1967 on championed this theory, which has since become widely accepted.
 The most convincing evidence for this theory is the fact that mitochondria possess their own DNA and are equipped with genes and replication apparatus.

 This evolutionary step would have been risky for the primitive eukaryotic cells, which began to engulf the energy-producing bacteria, as well as a perilous step for the ancestors of mitochondria, which began to invade their proto-eukaryotic hosts.
 This process is still evident today, between human white blood cells and bacteria.
 Most of the time, invading bacteria are destroyed by the white blood cells; however, it is not uncommon for the chemical warfare waged by prokaryotes to succeed, with the consequence known as infection by its resulting damage.

 One of these rare evolutionary events, about two billion years before the present, made it possible for certain eukaryotes and energy-producing prokaryotes to coexist and mutually benefit from their symbiosis.

 Mitochondriate eukaryotic cells live poised between life and death, because mitochondria still retain their repertoire of molecules that can trigger cell suicide.
 It is not clear why apoptotic machinery is maintained in the extant unicellular organisms.
-This process has now been evolved to happen only when programmed. to cells (such as feedback from neighbors, stress or DNA damage), mitochondria release caspase activators that trigger the cell-death-inducing biochemical cascade.
+This process has evolved to happen only when programmed to cells (such as feedback from neighbors, stress or DNA damage), mitochondria release caspase activators that trigger the cell-death-inducing biochemical cascade.
 As such, the cell suicide mechanism is now crucial to all of our lives.